 - The success rate that a dog will obey a known command on the first attempt.
 Breeds with a higher success rate were deemed more intelligent and obedient.

 Not every dog breed in the world was tested.
-Only breeds that were recognized by the American and Canadian Kennel club participated in the trials.
+In fact, oly dog breeds that were recognized by the AKC or Canadian Kennel club participated in the trials.
 As a result, this cut out mixed breeds and the more exotic breeds from around the world.

-In addition, only dog breeds with at least 100 responses qualified for the most intelligent dog breeds list.
+In addition, only dog breeds with at least 100 responses qualified for the smartest dog breeds list.
 Fewer responses meant the data wasn’t reliable.
 Fortunately, French Bulldogs were both popular and recognized dogs – so they easily made the cut.

 How French Bulldogs Performed

-Though Frenchies were included in the trials, they didn’t perform as well as most people would think.
-In fact, they were ranked the 109th smartest dog breed out of 138 qualifying breeds in obedience and working intelligence.
+Though Frenchies were included in the trials, they didn’t perform as well as most owners would think.
+Rather, they were ranked the 109th smartest dog breed out of 138 qualifying breeds in obedience and working intelligence.

-This puts them in the “fair working” or “below average” intelligent category among all the dog participants.
+This puts them in the “fair working” intelligent category among all the dog participants.
 And while Frenchies are not among the lowest intelligence class, they are below what is considered average.
 But what does this translate to?